Published on March 14, 2023

 Most Verbal Reasoning passages will involve statement-based questions.
 No passage will have a mixture of question types – they will either be True, False, Can’t Tell or Statement-Based.

-UCAT Verbal Reasoning Time
+UCAT Times – Verbal Reasoning

 UCAT Verbal Reasoning Average Score

-Since 2018, the average Verbal Reasoning score has remained between 565-572.
+Since 2018, the average Verbal Reasoning score has remained between 565 – 601.
 As such, this is often the section that students struggle the most with.

 What is a Good UCAT Verbal Reasoning Score?

 A ‘good’ Verbal Reasoning score would be above the average score.
-So in 2022, this would have been a score of above 567.
-In 2021, when the average score was 572, a ‘good’ score would have been one above this.
+So in 2024, this would have been a score of above 601.
+In 2022, when the average score was 567, a ‘good’ score would have been one above this.
 For the purposes of university applications, usually you need a good overall UCAT score (combination of each section), and you should be aiming for around 700 as an average of each section.
 This kind of score will ensure that the UCAT is one of your strengths in your application.

 It’s rare that universities focus on your scores in individual subsections, however, this can occur.
 For example, Chester Medical School (international entry only) requires applicants to have a Verbal Reasoning score equivalent to at least the average Verbal Reasoning score for that year.